General Intelligence Presidency: Safari Club

 The Safari Club was an alliance of intelligence services formed in 1976 that ran covert operations around Africa at a time when the United States Congress had clipped the CIA's wings over years of abuses.
-Its formal members were Iran, Egypt, Saudi Arabia, Morocco and France.
+Its formal members were Iran, Egypt, Saudi Arabia, Morocco, and France.
 The group maintained informal connections with the United States.

 The group executed a successful military intervention in Zaire in response to an invasion from Angola.
 It also provided arms to Somalia in its 1977–1978 conflict with Ethiopia.
 It organized secret diplomacy relating to anti-Communism in Africa, and has been credited with initiating the process resulting in the 1979 Egypt–Israel peace treaty.

-Soviet Afghan War
+Soviet Afghan War and Afghan Civil Wars

 The Soviet–Afghan War lasted over nine years, from December 1979 to February 1989.
 Insurgent groups known collectively as the mujahideen, as well as smaller Maoist groups, fought a guerrilla war against the Soviet Army and the Democratic Republic of Afghanistan government, mostly in the rural countryside.
 The mujahideen groups were backed primarily by the United States, Saudi Arabia, and Pakistan, making it a Cold War proxy war.
+Saudi Arabia would continue to support certain factions of the Mujahedeen against the Afghan government of Mohammad Najibullah following the withdrawal of Soviet forces from the country.